-This should be addressed first and foremost by you and your leadership team, as choosing the right marketing and sales tech will impact every other part of your approach.
+This should be addressed first and foremost by your leadership team, as choosing the right business technologies will impact every part of your transformation approach.

-However, the CDP is supplanting these resources as the go-to martech to facilitate, streamline, and expedite transformation plans for countless brands.
+However, the CDP is supplanting these systems as the go-to tech to facilitate, streamline, and expedite transformation plans for many companies.
 And it’s easy to see why.

-In short, with our CDP, you don’t just get a unified customer database that can resolve countless data issues (and prevent headaches caused by siloed data).
+In short, with our CDP, you don’t just get a centralized, single source of truth in which you can unify first-party data (and prevent headaches caused by siloed data).

 You also get a solution that can take your transformation efforts to new heights and help you better compete in the increasingly and disruptive business landscape in 2021 and beyond.

 Request a demo of BlueConic today to discover why so many leading companies invest in our solution to drive their digital transformation strategies.